skyssolutions/lynxchan/src/be/Readme.md

 * `multipleReports`(Boolean): if true, allows for multiple postings to be reported at once.
 * `maxFilters`(Number): maximum amount of filters a board owner can set.
 Defaults to 20.
 * `maxBoardVolunteers`: maximum amount of volunteers a board can have.
 Defaults to 20.
 * `maxBannerSizeKB`: maximum size in kilobytes for board banners.
-Defaults to maximum upload file and to 200KB if there is no maximum upload size.
-Will be ignored if larger or equal than maximum upload size.
+Defaults to 200KB.
 * `maxFlagSizeKB`: maximum size in kilobytes for board flags.
 Defaults to 32KB.
 * `floodTimerSec`: time in seconds required between postings from the same ip.
 Not applicable to TOR users.
 Defaults to 10.
 * `archiveLevel`(Number): archive setting.
 0 will not archive anything, 1 will archive only html pages of threads, 2 will archive uploads and thumbnails too.
 Defaults to 0.